rishiloyola/elevator/README.md

 * When the priority queue is empty the elevator will go into a steady state and change the direction if there are requests in the opposite direction.
 * I used two priority queues to differentiate the pickup requests and transfer requests.
 The time complexity for insertion is O(logN).
 While time complexity of search is O(N).
 I can further optimize search complexity and can reduce it to O(logN)
 * Users are allowed to predefine their destinations so that we can schedule them in a better way.
 * This algorithm is at least better than FCFS because it takes pickup request's direction into considering whether an elevator should pick up the request or not.
+In this way, elevator travels less distance compare to the worst cases of FCFS algorithm.
+So that waiting time of the passanger will reduce.
 * This system can serve multiple requests concurrently by adding more then one elevators.

 ### Improvements